kivy/kivy/doc/sources/contribute.rst

-In the interest of fostering an open and welcoming community, we as contributors and maintainers need to ensure participation in our project and our sister projects is a harassment-free and postive experience for everyone.
+In the interest of fostering an open and welcoming community, we as contributors and maintainers need to ensure participation in our project and our sister projects is a harassment-free and positive experience for everyone.

 As such, it is vital that all interaction is conducted in a manner conveying respect, open-mindedness and gratitude.
 For a more comprehensive discussion of